Code-Institute-Submissions/GeorgiosSklav-Iacinthos-blog/README.md

 ***About them***
 - On the main body there are information about:
    -  _general behaviour_
-   -  _eating & trainig habits_ of the specific breed
+   -  _eating & training habits_ of the specific breed

 ***Request form***
 - The user can fill up their _details_, choose the topping they enquire for and in a short paragraph describe the actual request.*